henriqueshiraishi/love2d-starter-kit/README.md

 `global.lua` file used to declare all global variables and functions

-`input_bindings.lua` file used to declare all input bindings

 `libraries.lua` file used to require all libraries from vendors folder

 `main.lua` root file - [Wiki](https://love2d.org/wiki/Getting_Started)